10 Best Hikes in Switzerland (for All Skill Levels) – Ultimate Summer Trails Guide

 Trail Map: SchweizMobil – Aletsch Panoramaweg

-Walking above the largest glacier in the Alps is an unforgettable experience.
-I loved how the path constantly revealed new glacier perspectives and felt surprisingly remote despite being lift-accessible.
+Walking above the largest glacier in the Alps is unforgettable.
+The path constantly reveals new glacier perspectives.
+You’ll feel surprisingly remote despite being lift-accessible.

 Caumasee & Il Spir Trail (Easy, Graubünden)